 Densha ga tsūka itashimasu.
 Kiiroi sen no uchigawa ni osagari kudasai

 Translation: The train is passing.
-Please stay behind the yellow line.
+Please stand behind the yellow line.

-The announcements about the destination are the most frequent.
+Destination announcements are the most frequent.
 They indicate where the train is going and what the next station is.
 This information is extremely useful, especially for tourists and newcomers to the Japanese transportation system.

 この電車はXXX行きです